Toledo Pedestrian Accident Lawyer

 As a pedestrian, you can be involved in an accident involving a car, truck, bus, or motorcycle, but regardless of your specific situation, you are probably entitled to compensation if you have been hurt.
 While you are trying to physically recover from your injuries, let a Toledo pedestrian accident lawyer help you recover financially.
+Speak to a distinguished personal injury attorney as soon as possible.

 Ohio Negligence Laws for Pedestrian Accidents